 - a.
 Move each of the sticky notes from the "woman" flip chart to the 'human' flip chart.
-Go through each characteristic and ask the group which remaining characteristics absolutely cannot apply to men.
-Cross off any characteristics that cannot apply to men. - 13.
+Go through each characteristic and ask the group which remaining characteristics absolutely cannot apply to men. - 13.
 Explain to the group the characteristics that apply only to women, and that cannot be given to men, and the characteristics that apply only to men, are what constitute our 'sex'.
-Sex refers to the biological difference between men and women we are born with either male or female reproductive organs and hormones.
+Sex refers to the biological difference between men and women - we are born with either male or female reproductive organs and hormones.